Published by Carl Hedinger. Last Updated on January 31, 2024.

 The Raven Rock Loop Trail (2.6 miles) will lead you to an overlook standing 350 feet above the river.

 Ready for these Hiking Trails in North Carolina?

 Whether you’re hiking in North Carolina during a lengthy backpack trip or looking for a short loop near one of our cities or small towns, these trails should have you covered throughout the year.

 If you get to check one of these places out in the future, we’d love to hear about your experience.

-Also, if you’ve ever gone hiking in the Tar Heel State, where is your favorite trail for checking out the scenery?
+Also, if you’re familiar with the Tar Heel State, where are your favorite hiking trails in North Carolina?
 We’d love to know about it and even check it out if it’s not on this list!